 Ideally, your new restaurant POS system will have intuitive menu functionality, allowing you to easily add, remove, and update menu items.
 You’ll also be able to set up menu prompts, which means your team can upsell at every opportunity, and be aware of any dishes containing allergens.

-Arranging who works what shift can sometimes feel like an impossible task.
+Arranging who works on which shift can feel like an impossible task sometimes.
 With a restaurant POS system, staff will be able to input which days they’re available – you’ll be able to see how many hours they’ve worked, and even how much money they’ve put through the till.